TJH2/SD-230-Final/README.md

 # Part 3: Currency Converter Program
-- this part of the project is similar to part 2, however it uses a ejs view engine.
+- this part of the project is similar to part 2, however it uses a ejs view engine as well as a MVC template.
 There is a currency converter page, about page, and a page that generates a table of exchange rates between two selected currencies at the beginning of the month for each month in 2023 with the % lossed or gained compared to the previous month.
+Data is pulled from an currency_info.json file to simulate using a database.

 ![Capture](https://github.com/TJH2/SD-230-Final/assets/82971033/93711a21-a23d-4714-845b-500efca2ce81)